dictionaria/pydictionaria/tutorials/working-on-the-commandline.md

 Note that on Unix-like systems, a shell prompt ending on a hash symbol `#` usually signifies that the current shell is running  with admin privileges.
-Be careful, when executing commands as an admin, since this may damage your system.
-It is highly recommended to run shell commands as a regular user, whenever possible.
+Be careful when executing commands as an administrator!
+You might damage your system.
+It is highly recommended to run shell commands (or any program for that matter) as a regular user, whenever possible.

 Example 1:  The prompt of Windows' `cmd.exe` shows the current working directory (see below) and a greater-than sign `>`.